MathersMax/mastermind-rb/README.md

 # 💎 MASTERMIND RUBY 💎

 This implementation of the MasterMind game in Ruby allows a human to play against another human or against the computer.
-The computer use [Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth)’s 5 guess algorithm to break a code and is very hard to beat.
+The computer uses [Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth)’s 5 guess algorithm to break a code and is very hard to beat.

  ![solved](images/solved.png)